varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 Required command line arguments
 -------------------------------

-There a two command line arguments you have to set when starting Varnish, these are:
+There only one command line argument you have to provide when starting Varnish, which is '-b' for where the backend server can be contacted.

-* what TCP port to serve HTTP from, and
-* where the backend server can be contacted.
+'-a' is another argument which is likely to require adjustment.

 If you have installed Varnish through using a provided operating system bound package, you will find the startup options here: